General Pharmaceutical Council: Claims regarding the naming of the process

-In the version of the evaluation report of the CFtP pilot published on the GPhC’s website in February 2017, it explains that the General Medical Council (GMC) and Nursing and Midwifery Council (NMC) revalidation models include a fixed-point assessment of the registrant’s fitness to practise.
+In the version of the evaluation report of the CFtP pilot published on the GPhC’s website in February 2017, it explains that the GMC and NMC revalidation models include a fixed-point assessment of the registrant’s fitness to practise.
 The report confirms the GPhC’s continued commitment at that point not to develop a revalidation model (which it had earlier said implies a fixed-point assessment): “The GPhC’s direction of travel is to move away from a process of a fixed point assessment for assurance… Given the PSA guidance on the CFtP model being proportionate to risk, this makes sense.”

 That the framework does not amount to revalidation was acknowledged by the GPhC and other pharmacy stakeholders at a CFtP advisory group meeting on 11 October 2017.
 The advisory group requested that the GPhC’s governing council be asked, at its meeting the following day, to change the name of the framework from “revalidation” to an alternative which accurately reflects its nature.
 The advisory group was subsequently informed by email on 1 November 2017 that the council had decided to retain the name “because of its relative ease of understanding and they felt we needed to do more to explain the type of assurance that it provided to the public”.
 There is no record in the minutes of the council’s meeting of 12 October 2017 of this being discussed, though revalidation was discussed.

 Effects of improperly calling its process “revalidation”

-Calling the process, inaccurately, "revalidation", could have at least the following effects:
+Calling the process, inaccurately, "revalidation", could have at least the following effects each time that the term is used, including through its continued use: